One of the most annoying and lesser-known signs of the meno years is itchy skin.

 3. Colloidal oatmeal baths are so soothing and are proven to help with irritated skin.
 You can buy products with them added (here’s a link) but I always like the natural approach so you could pop some oats in a muslin bag or tea strainer and add it to your bathwater and indulge a nice soak.

 4. I’d also recommend taking a vitamin C supplement as it’s a natural antihistamine.
 It’s also great for skin and the body is not a great storer of the stuff so we need to give it a bit of a hand.
 I’m a big fan of Clinicians High Dose Vitamin C Powder.

 5. A nutritionally rich, plant-based diet low in processed foods and high in water will also help keep your skin hydrated and supple.

 6. A spoonful of extra virgin olive oil, MCT or coconut oil (or pop some evening primrose oil capsules) each morning will also give you a skin-cherishing boost.

-Another relateable symptom we should mention here is paresthesia, which is the sensation of tingling, numbness or pins and needs on the skin.
+Another relateable sign we should mention here is paresthesia, which is the sensation of tingling, numbness or pins and needs on the skin.
 You can find out more about it here.

 And there’s also formication which is closely related to paresthesia and is said to feel like insects crawling on the skin.
 Read about it here.

-For very severe symptoms and paresthesia and formication-like signs, we’d recommend seeing your GP because these could be manifesting for medical reasons and they can run some blood, thyroid, liver and kidney tests to be on the safe side.
+For very severe signs and paresthesia and formication-like signs, we’d recommend seeing your GP because these could be manifesting for medical reasons and they can run some blood, thyroid, liver and kidney tests to be on the safe side.